 How do I know if I am selecting the correct document?

 Most of the time, a basic transfer of real property can be handled with a Quitclaim Deed.
 There are some instances however, where a Grant Deed may be a more appropriate form to use.
 This is usually when a property is sold rather than ‘gifted’.
 Please refer to GRANT DEED vs QUITCLAIM DEED as set forth below.

 Where do I find my Assessor’s/Tax Parcel #?

-You can find your Assessor # on your tax bill or you can visit the San Diego County Assessor’s website below.
+You can find your Assessor # on your tax bill or you can visit the San Diego County Assessor’s website.

 Where do I find my existing Deed if I cannot locate the original?

-You can search the General Index on the Recorder’s website below.
+You can search the General Index on the Recorder’s website.